 Maryland’s Registered Sex Offender Website – Visit the Department of Public Safety and Correctional Services to find information about the sex offender registration laws in the state of Maryland.
 Find registered sex offenders living and working near you and be notified when the registered sex offender moves.
 Search or download the registry listings and find answers to frequently asked questions.
 Find a criminal procedure article about the registration law in section 11-701.

-Finding a Sex Offense Lawyer in Baltimore, MD
+Finding a Sex Crime Lawyer in Baltimore, MD

 It’s extremely important in our country and in Maryland that individuals who have been charged with offenses, including sex offenses, have legal counsel to help guide them through the potholes of our justice system.

-As a criminal defense attorney, I wholeheartedly believe that the foundation of our legal system rests on the willingness of defense lawyers to stand up, protect, and represent people who’ve been accused of serious offenses.
+As a sex crime lawyer, I wholeheartedly believe that the foundation of our legal system rests on the willingness of defense lawyers to stand up, protect, and represent people who’ve been accused of serious offenses.

 A person who has been arrested and is about to be charged with a sex crime finds themselves at one of the lowest points in their life.
 Very often, family members, spouses, friends, and employers will shun a person simply because that person has been accused, because of the stigma attached to sex offenses.

-Managing Attorney James E. Crawford has always believed that there’s nothing is more important than helping someone who is at the lowest point in their life by vigorously defending and guiding them through this situation.
+Managing sex crime lawyer James E. Crawford has always believed that there’s nothing is more important than helping someone who is at the lowest point in their life by vigorously defending and guiding them through this situation.
 That’s the essence of being a defense lawyer – showing compassion and zeal and understanding that just because someone has been accused of a crime doesn’t mean they’re guilty.

 Call James Crawford, an experienced attorney for sexually motivated offenses in Maryland.
 For your convenience, we have offices located in Catonsville and Arbutus.
 The initial consultation is free so call 443-709-9999 today.